-Drawing approximately 1,850 competitors and more than 4,000 spectators each year, the Calgary Dragon Boat Society (CDBS) organizes this two-day Race and Festival to showcase culture, promote outdoor activity and support the integration of Chinese and Canadian cultures as part of a fun weekend for the entire community.
-Sinopec Canada, together with staff and family members who take part, have been proud to be the title sponsor for the past three years.
+Drawing approximately 1,850 competitors and more than 4,000 spectators each year, the Calgary Dragon Boat Society (CDBS) organizes this two-day Race and Festival to showcase culture, promote outdoor activity and support the integration of Chinese and Canadian cultures.
+The Company, as well as participating friends and family, has been proud to be the title sponsor for the past four years.